-Monument Insurance Services Limited / Monument Insurance European Services SRL.
+Monument Insurance European Services SRL.

-Monument Insurance Services Limited ("MISL") was incorporated on 22nd May 2017.
-MLIDAC is serviced by an intra-group services company based in Ireland.
-During 2021, the MLIDAC services company, Monument Insurance Services Limited ("MISL"), was merged into Monument Insurance Belgium Services ("MIBS"), creating a new entity, Monument Insurance European Services SRL ("MIES").
-The Irish branch of MIES is the main service company for MLIDAC.
-As was the case with MISL, MIES is supported by Monument Re.
+MLIDAC is serviced by an intra-group services company, Monument Insurance European Services SRL ("MIES").
+The Irish branch of MIES is the main service company for MLIDAC and MIES is supported by Monument Re.

 The principal drivers of establishing a services company were achieving cost-efficiency through integration of required services into one entity and to provide increased mobility of talent, allowing employees to work on other Monument related activity.